Modeling the ferroelectric phase transition in barium titanate with DFT accuracy and converged sampling: Results

 The coloured circles in figure \ref{fig:rhozz2D} show the average values of $\delta^{0j}_{zz}$ for a (100) slice.
 The atom at the origin is coloured yellow and marked by a red circle.
 One can see that most of the other atoms in the system are coloured in purple, which indicates there is relatively little correlation between the polarisation along the z-axis for atom 0 and the polarisation along the z-axis for most of the other atoms.
 The exceptions to this general rule are the row of atoms that have the same $y$ coordinates as atom 0.
 When Ti atoms sit in the same row along $z$ their polarisations prefer to point in the same direction.
 This result is consistent with the appearance of the needle-like correlations that are observed both in previous computational studies using DFT and ML models~\cite{akbarzadeh_atomistic_2004, vanderbilt_first-principles_1998,gigli_thermodynamics_2022} and in experiments \cite{bencan_atomic_2021}.

 Figure \ref{fig:rhozz} provides a more quantitative assessment of the correlations between local dipoles.
 In generating this figure we reanalysed the metadynamics simulations on cells of various sizes from the previous section at temperatures where the structure was cubic.
 For each box size we computed averages of $\delta_{zz}^{ij}$ over all pairs of atoms that have the same $z$ separation as well as $\delta_{zz}^{ij}$ over all pairs of atoms that have the same $y$ separation.
 This averaging provides information on the distances over which parallel and transverse correlations between polarisations persist.
 One can clearly see that correlations between the $z$-components of the polarisation are much stronger along $z$ than they are along $y$.
 In other words, the domains tend to polarise along chains that are aligned with the crystallographic directions.
 The correlation between these chains is weak and has vanished by the second neighbour.
 However, even when BTO is in the cubic phase there are no polarisation fluctuations that only affect single Ti atoms.
-Polarisation fluctuations are highly correlated along the axis of the fluctuation.

-The existence of these correlations is the main cause of the strong system size effects.
-The square in figure \ref{fig:rhozz2D} shows the extent of the $4\times4\times4$ cell.
-One can clearly see that very-strong correlations extend across the entirety of this small simulation box.
-In these small systems, the first two coordination spheres around the individual atoms in the cubic phase resemble those around the atoms in the tetragonal phase.
-This similarity lowers the energy difference between the two phases, which in turn allows the cubic phase to appear at lower temperatures.

-The strength of the correlation for sites on either side of the simulation cell decreases when the cell is larger.
-Polarisation sites in larger simulation cells are thus less constrained by their neighbours.
-These sites can thus explore structures that are different from those in the tetragonal phase, which pushes up the energy of the cubic phase.
-Even though the cubic phase is higher in energy in these larger cells, it will still form (albeit at higher temperatures) because the greater conformational flexibility ensures that its entropy is higher.
+Polarisation fluctuations are highly correlated along the axis of the fluctuation. \prbcorr{Similar observations have been made in the literature for \ce{BaTiO3} as well as for other ferroelectrics.
+The emergence of long-range correlations along the $\langle $100$\rangle$ crystallographic directions was first proposed in Comes \textit{et al} \cite{comes_chain_1968} and theoretically confirmed by Yu and Krakauer in \cite{yu_first-principles_1995} in the case of $\text{KNbO}_3$ by first-principles calculations.
+The latter paper specifically revealed the presence of phonon instabilities associated with chains of displaced Nb atoms.
+The results presented here are consistent with these findings and justify the use of the CV presented in Sec. \ref{sec:CV-ACDC}, as the polarization proxy defined in Eq. \ref{eqn:local-pol} closely maps the local displacements of Ti-atoms and the local dipoles that are associated with them.